 Gian Lorenzo Bernini

-In the previous post in this series about toolchests we examined solutions to two of the Key Performance Criteria I established when planning my toolchest, namely durability and longevity.
+In the previous post in this series about toolchests we examined solutions to two of the Key Performance Criteria your most humble and obedient servant established when planning this toolchest, namely durability and longevity.
 In this post we will examine the solutions to three more performance criteria: Sealing, Insulation, and Security.
-It may be long, but your humble servant hopes Gentle Reader will at least find it diverting.
+It may be long, but I hope Gentle Reader will at least find it diverting.

 Sealing & Insulation